albar965/littlenavmap-manual/src/en/PROFILE.rst

 The plan will switch to a flat display showing only a flight plan line at cruise altitude if the TOC and/or TOD cannot be calculated or if the plan violates altitude restrictions.
 A red warning message is displayed if this is the case.
+Click the message for more information.

 .. figure:: ../images/profile_descent.jpg

-      An approach procedure which requires the aircraft to descent early due to a restriction between 7000 and 10000 ft at ``ARTIP``.
+      An approach procedure which requires the aircraft to descent early due to a restriction between 7,000 and 10,000 ft at ``ARTIP``.

 Elevation Data
 ~~~~~~~~~~~~~~